 There are not seven temples here.
 The number has been made up fancifully and even whimsically.
 Some of the Europeans believed that the sea has overwhelmed a part of the town containing some temples.
 But, there is no sunken city in the waves off Mahabalipuram.
 The European name, “Seven Pagodas”, is irrational and cannot be accounted for.

 The Shrines In The Shore Temple: There are three shrines in the Shore Temple.
-That facing the sea and another facing west into the township are Saiva.
+That facing the sea and another facing west into the township is Saiva.
 The one between is Vaishnava, with an image of Lord Anantasayi made of live rock.
-There are Vimanas over the Saiva (also spelt as Shaiv or Shaiva) shrines, but none over the third; it seems to have disappeared with time.
+There are Vimanas over the Saiva (also spelled as Shaiv or Shaiva) shrines, but none over the third; it seems to have disappeared with time.
 There are Somaskanda reliefs on the walls of the Saiva shrine.
-In front of the eastern shrine there is a stone dhvajastambha, frequently under the waves.
+In front of the eastern shrine, there is a stone dhvajastambha, frequently under the waves.
 The light that shone on it at night must have been the last sight of home for thousands of Pallava citizens immigrating to South East Asia.

 The Dhvajastambha and the Balipitha, which normally stand in front of the main shrine, are here located to the west of the shrine.
 There was a Prakara here, with small Nandis on its walls.
 Some of the Nandis still stand on the survivals of the walls.

 Till some decades ago parts of the temple were under sand.
 The sea is an ever-present danger.
-A semi-circular groyne wall has been built to the east.
+A semi-circular groin wall has been built to the east.
 But what is notable is the fact that the temple has survived all these centuries.
 Built by Narasimha Varman II Rajasimha, the maker of the Kailasanatha temple in Kanchipuram in the 8th century, this is one of the earliest structural temples in Tamil Nadu.

 Arjuna’s Penance – An Open Air Bas Relief:

 This surface, 29m by 13m, consists of two large boulders with a fissure in between.
-In the cleavage there are a serpent god and a serpent goddess in the act of worship.
-Covering the surface on the boulders on either side of them there are nearly one hundred figures of Gods, sages semi-divine beings, huge elephants and a few other animals.
+In the cleavage, there are a serpent god and a serpent goddess in the act of worship.
+Covering the surface on the boulders on either side of them there are nearly one hundred figures of gods, sages semi-divine beings, huge elephants and a few other animals.

 The Depictions Of Arjuna’s Penance: There have been strong differences of opinion among eminent scholars on what this scene depicts.
 An old view was that it represents Bhagiratha’s penance.
 But the opinion that currently holds the field is that it depicts Arjuna’s Penance.
-This “Mahabharatha” incident, also represented in both mural and relief in Lepakshi and a number of other sites, relates to Arjuna’s obtaining a weapon to use in the impending war against the Kauravas.
+This “Mahabharatha” incident, also represented in both mural and relief in Lepakshi and a number of other sites related to Arjuna’s obtaining a weapon to use in the impending war against the Kauravas.

 Bharavi, the Sanskrit dramatist, who, it is believed, was living in Kanchipuram in the seventh century, when this masterpiece was made, has made it his theme in his “Kiratarjuniyam”.
 The Pallava court in that century was a nest of singing birds.
 It is highly probable that it is this scene, which is depicted here.

 The main scene of action is on the southern face.
 Here an ascetic is performing severe penance, standing on one leg.
-Near him is Lord Shiva, with His attendants.
+Near him is Lord Shiva, with his attendants.
 Immediately below them there is a small shrine with a relief of Lord Vishnu inside.
 By its side are many seated sages in meditation.

 The fissure indicates a river.
 This is clear from a fact and a suggestion.
 The fact, also strengthened by the presence of water serpents, is the depiction at the edge of the southern surface of some persons performing the rite of “Sandhya vandhana” by the river.
 The suggestion is that, in Pallava days, actual water flowed down the cleavage from the hill behind, where there are survivals of what would be called a water tank.
 The notion is similar to what is found in the Isurumuniya in Anuradhapura, the ancient capital of Sri Lanka.

 On the northern face are some huge elephants, among the very best of their kind in the whole range of Indian sculptures.
 There is, besides, the hypocritical cat which, pretending to perform penance, draws to it a number of unfortunate unsuspecting rats.
-This is a touch of humour not very common in Indian art.
+This is a touch of humor not very common in Indian art.
 There are, besides, the Lion, the Tiger, the Boar.
-In the upper part off the surface there are rows of semi-divine beings effortlessly flying, all towards the fissure.
+In the upper part off the surface, there are rows of semi-divine beings effortlessly flying, all towards the fissure.
 Close by is placed an engaging composition of a monkey picking out lice from the head of another.
 It was brought here from near the Mukunda Nayanar temple.

 A little distance to the south there is an unfinished attempt at the depiction of the very same scene on another boulder.
 Probably the maker of the first bas-relief initially tried his hand here.

 There is a third bas-relief, this time depicting Sri Krishna protecting the good people of Brindavan from Indra’s wrath by interposing a mountain.
 This is a fine pastoral scene, which visitors to Mahabalipuram in the early centuries would have readily understood.
-Strangely enough, there are a few small sphinxes and gryphons at the edges of the huge composition.
+Strangely enough, there are a few small sphinxes and griffins at the edges of the huge composition.
 A Mandapa was built in Vijayanagar times in front of what originally was an open-air bas-relief.

 Mahishamardhani and the Adivaraha Mandapas: Of the many excavated rock temples in Mahabalipuram anomalously called “Mandapas”, two of the best are the Mahishamardhani and the Adivaraha.
 The former contains on walls facing each other two of the most superb sculptural reliefs known to Indian art, both connected with each other in their common scriptural source.
 The latter Mandapa has two groups of royal sculptures, also facing each other.
 Besides, it is the only temple in Mahabalipuram apart from the Sthalasayana Perumal, where worship continues today, but fitfully.

 The Mahishamardhini temple has been excavated in a rock on the eastern side of the top of the hill.
 Right above it there is a structural temple, one of four of a lighthouse for decades until a new lighthouse was erected close by.
-Near the Mahishamardhani temple there is a smaller rock where an unfinished attempt at excavating a fane has been made.
+Near the Mahishamardhani temple, there is a smaller rock where an unfinished attempt at excavating a fane has been made.

 There are three shrines in the Mahishamardhani Mandapa.
 A small Mandapa projects forward from the central shrine.
-On the northern and southern walls of the Ardhamandapa there are the great sculptural reliefs of Goddess Durga fighting the demon and of Lord Vishnu in His cosmic sleep.
+On the northern and southern walls of the Ardhamandapa, there are the great sculptural reliefs of Goddess Durga fighting the demon and of Lord Vishnu in His cosmic sleep.
 The incidents are from two consecutive cantos of the “Devi Mahatmyam”.
-In the one relief the energy with which the young Goddess goes forth to war with the buffalo headed demon is in magnificent contrast with the cosmic sleep of Lord Vishnu on His serpent couch.
+In the one relief, the energy with which the young Goddess goes forth to war with the buffalo headed demon is in magnificent contrast with the cosmic sleep of Lord Vishnu on His serpent couch.

 The royal groups in the Adivaraha temple are, in one, of a seated king with two queens flanking him and, in the other, of a standing king with two consorts standing by him.
 There are many opinions but it is generally thought that the seated monarch is Simhavishnu (574-600) and the standing one his son and successor, Mahendra I (600-630).
 There are, besides, reliefs of many divinities.

-The Five Rathas – The Dharmaraja, The Bhima, The Arjuna, The Draupadi and The Sahadeva
+The Five Rathas – The Dharmaraja, The Bhima, The Arjuna, The Draupadi, and The Sahadeva

 The Five Rathas, about 200 m south of the main hill, were fashioned out of a smaller hill sloping down from the south.
 From the largest part was made the biggest of the five rathas, the Dharmaraja.
 Then followed onwards north, in the descending order of height, the Bhima, the Arjuna and the Draupadi.